 "This work of reclaiming memory is filled with a lot of affection, to look at where we've been walking, and what remains of our footprints."

-Cristina ‘Kit’ Barretto de Menezes Lopes was part of Birosca from the beginning.
-Menezes remembered, “I learned a lot.”
-She laughed, “I had a car, so sometimes I would handle transportation for the many needs that came up.”
+Cristina "Kit" Barretto de Menezes Lopes was part of Birosca from the beginning.
+“I learned a lot,” she says, and comments with a laugh, “I had a car, so sometimes I would handle transportation for the many needs that came up.”
 Menezes deeply valued those six years of Birosca and retraces those years in her new documentary, Birosca: Care, Women and Technology.

 Building an internet of possibility

 It was a particular moment in the history of the internet in 2005.
-In Brazil, the government supported digital inclusion and the adoption of FLOSS.
+In Brazil, the government supported digital inclusion and the adoption of free/libre and open source software (FLOSS).
 In the documentary, Menezes interviews several members of the collective, one of whom reminisces how nobody needed a username or password to publish on the website.
 The internet was still an open space.
 It’s hard to remember now, but it wasn’t that long ago.

 “It was a very important moment that marked the beginning of the popularisation of the internet,” Menezes wrote in the project report for APC.
 “This turning point of the web that enabled silenced voices to be amplified and facilitated new forms of organisation.
 The idea of a free and autonomous internet was put into practice by young and vibrant hearts that planted seeds.”